-You can choose to invest in real estate directly by purchasing property yourself, or indirectly through pooled investment vehicles.
+You can invest in real estate directly by purchasing property yourself, or indirectly through pooled investment vehicles.
 These strategies are not for everyone, however.
-Based on your financial goals, we can help you evaluate whether and how to incorporate real estate investing into your financial strategy, including associated costs, taxes and risks.
+Based on your financial goals, we will help you evaluate whether and how to incorporate real estate investing into your financial strategy, including associated costs, taxes and risks.

 1. Publicly traded real estate investment trusts (REITs)

 Traded REITs are public companies that invest in commercial real estate.
-These companies can be bought and sold on an exchange similar to other stocks.
-With REITs, you can earn a share of the income produced through commercial properties without purchasing the real estate yourself.
+Shares of these companies can be bought and sold on an exchange similar to other stocks.
+With REITs, you can earn a share of the income produced through commercial properties — such as apartments, office buildings, industrial warehouses or shopping centers — without purchasing the real estate yourself.

-These investments may be a good option if you’d like to benefit from the income that real estate can generate but don’t want the responsibility of managing a physical property.
 However, there are some potential downsides to be aware of, such as the potential for market volatility.
-Because these investments are publicly traded, they are more closely correlated with stock market ups and downs.
+Because these investments are publicly traded, they are more closely correlated with stock market fluctuations.

 2. Private real estate funds

-Investors may also consider gaining exposure to real estate through pooled investment vehicles that buy and sell commercial real estate.
+Investors may also consider pooled investment vehicles that buy and sell commercial real estate.
 These funds encompass a variety of strategies, and investment decisions are made by professional third-party investment managers.
 Fund structures may include non-traded REITs, non-traded closed end funds and private LPs or LLCs.

 These investments may deliver a durable income stream and may exhibit pricing resilience relative to publicly traded REITs.
 This may be appealing for those investors who are seeking steady income, asset appreciation and portfolio diversification.